xoidlabs/xoid/README.md

 ### 🔥 Isomorphic local component state

+**xoid** takes local component state seriously.
-With **xoid**, by writing a *setup function*, you can write component logic that works across different frameworks.
+With **xoid**, by writing a *setup function*, you can write component logic that works across React, Vue, and Svelte.
 A setup function looks like the following:

 ```js
 import create from 'xoid'